NOW Token Price Tops $0.0258 on Major Exchanges (NOW)

-NOW Token (NOW) traded flat against the US dollar during the one day period ending at 19:00 PM ET on March 22nd.
-One NOW Token coin can currently be bought for approximately $0.0258 or 0.00000068 BTC on popular cryptocurrency exchanges.
-In the last week, NOW Token has traded flat against the US dollar.
-NOW Token has a total market cap of $2.15 million and approximately $1,803.00 worth of NOW Token was traded on exchanges in the last 24 hours.
+NOW Token (NOW) traded flat against the US dollar during the 1 day period ending at 0:00 AM Eastern on March 28th.
+One NOW Token coin can now be purchased for approximately $0.0258 or 0.00000068 BTC on popular exchanges.
+NOW Token has a market capitalization of $2.15 million and $1,803.00 worth of NOW Token was traded on exchanges in the last 24 hours.
+During the last seven days, NOW Token has traded flat against the US dollar.

 - EarnX (EARNX) traded 396,248.3% higher against the dollar and now trades at $0.0008 or 0.00000002 BTC.